syntithenai/speechify/README.md

 ## Overview
 Speechify.js is a jquery plugin that leverages the voice recognition capabilities of Google Chrome to implement voice commands and transcription.

+It is inspired by the possibilities of using [https://aframe.io/](AFrame HTML virtual reality components) with speech commands and the demo features a rendering option using AFrame.

 The plugin provides a button and an associated message display which shows the status of voice recognition, click to start/stop listening and feedback about the success or progress of voice commands.

 The plugin binds the focus event on inputs, textareas and contenteditables to start and stop voice transcription.